santy81855/Codon/README.md

 ## Future Features List:
 * Settings Tab to be able to edit all of the typical text edit features
-* Save indicator to show if a tab is currently saved or not
+* Implement a better undo/redo system